TimoEngelvaart/simplify-my-cloud-blog/README.md

 ## 👀 Contributing

 Issues and pull requests are welcome.
-This project is based on [astro-chiri](https://github.com/the3ash/astro-chiri).
+This project is based on [TimWitzdam's portfolio template](https://github.com/TimWitzdam/astro-minimal-portfolio-template).

 ---